SOUTH WALES VALLEYS TOUR

 ► Optional short walk

 PRICES GBP*: Adult £45.00 | Over 60s & Students £40.00 | Child £25.00 (5 years & under 16 years)

-Tour summary: The tour travels as far north as Mid Wales for a sightseeing tour of the Brecon Beacons National Park visiting the Central region of the Brecon Beacons and late afternoon, the Black Mountains to the east.
-Lunch stop at Brecon town followed by a tour of the cathedral.
-Visit Castell Coch a medieval castle and former hunting lodge of the Marquis of Bute.
-Journey through ancient woodland up onto the Mountain Road to the town of Caerphilly.
-At the town take a guided tour at Wales' largest castle and one of its with a tower which out leans Pisa.
+Tour summary: The tour travels as far north as Mid Wales for a sightseeing tour of the Brecon Beacons National Park, visiting the Central region of the Brecon Beacons and Black Mountains to the east.
+Lunch stop at Brecon town.
+Starting first with a photo stop and exterior tour of Castell Coch, a medieval castle and the former hunting lodge of the Marquis of Bute, followed by a journey through ancient woodland to the Mountain Road to enter the town of Caerphilly.
+At the town enjoy a guided tour at Wales' largest castle (film location for Dr Who) and a tower that out leans Pisa.

 ►Start time 09:00 hours and return time 17:30 hours approx